open-mmlab/mmdetection/docs/nncf_compression.md

 ## Example of config files for models compressed by NNCF

-You can see the examples of the config files in the folder [./configs/nncf_compression](./configs/nncf_compression).
+You can see the examples of the config files in the folder [configs/nncf_compression](../configs/nncf_compression).

-## How to start/resume NNCF compression.
+## Typical pipeline of NNCF compression with OTEDetection.
+How to start/resume NNCF compression.

 Typically, the pipeline of compression with NNCF looks as follows: